minirop/asuka-rs/README.md

 ## Header

 - 4 bytes: 1
-- 4 bytes: 1
+- 4 bytes: 1 (it has a value of 2 for cameras in `Camera/Action`)
 - 4 bytes: 0
 - 4 bytes: header size
 - 4 bytes: content size
 - (size - 20) bytes: data
-- 4 bytes: 0 // this is the `byte 0` for files offsets
+- 4 bytes: 0 // this is `byte 0`
 - 4 bytes: number of children
 - 4 bytes: type
 - 4 bytes: aligment of children
 - 4 bytes: 0
-- 4 * children bytes: start of children (relative to `byte 0`, hence the first file having an offset of `header size` and not 0)
+- 4 * children bytes: offsets of children (relative to `byte 0`, hence the first offset not being `0`)
-- 4 * children bytes: size of children
+- 4 * children bytes: sizes of children
 - 0x00 until aligment

 Note: The end of `data` (most of the time just after `content size`) are the next 3 bytes but backwards (`type`, `number of children`, `0`)

 #### Values of "type"

-- 0: list of "containers"
+- 0: list of "containers"(?)
 - 1: the first child contains the filenames, the other children are tmd0 files.
 - 2: each children is a container where the first child contains the filenames, the second child contains the files in one block¹ (only DDS files?).
 - 3: same as 1 but with tmo1 files. (except for cameras in `1, 2, 0`)